marziosala/marziosala.github.io/_posts/2021-03-07-laplacian.md

 excerpt: "Solving A Simple One-Dimensional Laplacian with Neural Networks."
 ---

 Over the last two years  some very interesting research has emerged that illustrates a fascinating connection between Deep Neural Nets and differential equations.
-In the preivous post we have seen the applications to ordinary differential equations (ODEs); here we focus on partial differentil equations (PDEs).
+In the previous post we have seen the applications to ordinary differential equations (ODEs); here we focus on partial differentil equations (PDEs).

-The solution of PDE by neural networks described here is largely the excellent work of Karniadakis at Brown University and his collaborators on *Physics Informed Neural Networks* (PINNs).
-This work has led to some impressive theory and also advances in applications.
-The main articles are:

-- [Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations](https://arxiv.org/abs/1711.10561v1) and [Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Diﬀerential Equations](https://arxiv.org/abs/1711.10566), by Raisse, Perdikaris and Karniadakis, Nov 2017, introduce PINNS and demonstrates the concept by showing how to solve several classical PDEs;
-- [Physics-Informed Generative Adversarial Networks for Stochastic Differential Equations](https://arxiv.org/abs/1811.02033), by Yang, Zhang, and Karniadakis, addresses the problem of stochastic differential equations but uses a generative adversarial neural network;
-- [Highly-scalable, physics-informed GANs for learning solutions of stochastic PDEs](https://arxiv.org/abs/1910.13444), by Yang, Treichler, Kurth, Fischer, Barajas-Solano, Romero, Churavy, Tartakovsky, Houston, Prabhat, and Karniadakis, is the large study that applies the GAN PINNs techniques to the large scale problem of  as uncertainty quantification of the models of subsurface flow at the Hanford nuclear site;
-- [On the Convergence and Generalization of Physics Informed Neural Networks](https://arxiv.org/abs/2004.01806), by Shin, Darbon and Karniadakis, is the theoretical proof that the PINNs approach really works.

 Here, we use PINNs to approximate the solution of the one-dimensional PDE